pmicelium/FDF_42/README.md

 # Usage

 Run `make`.
 An executable will compile.
-Currently only tested on OS X.

 Run it with `./fdf [-bonus.fr] [-bonus.en] [map.fdf]`.